kanishka-sehrawat/Library-Management-System/README.md

 CALL issue_book('IS106','C106','978-0-330-25864-8','E104');
 ```

-### TASK 20: Create Table As Select (CTAS) Objective: Create a CTAS (Create Table As Select) query to identify overdue books and calculate fines
-Description: Write a CTAS query to create a new table that lists each member and the books they have issued but not returned within 30 days.
-The table should include: The number of overdue books.
-The total fines, with each day's fine calculated at $0.50.
-The number of books issued by each member.
-The resulting table should show: Member ID Number of overdue books Total fines
+### query for:creating a new table named overdue_fines that stores details of members who have overdue books.
 ```sql
 CREATE TABLE overdue_fine AS
 SELECT mb.member_id , mb.member_name,COUNT(issued_date) as no_of_overdue, SUM(datediff(current_date,issued_date)*0.50) as total_fine